Lightweight CNN-Based DDoS Detection for Resource-Constrained Edge Networks: Methodology

 \section{Methodology}

-The CNN this study proposes is designed to learn malicious activity from traffic and identify DDoS patterns regardless of their topological positioning.
+The CNN proposed in this study is designed to learn malicious activity from traffic and identify DDoS patterns regardless of their topological position.
 This is a key advantage of CNNs in classic examples of image recognition \cite{bib18}, as they produce consistent output regardless of where a pattern appears in the input.
-By utilizing this feature in the preprocessing method, this research can utilize the key advantage of CNNs in the context of anomaly detection.
+By incorporating this feature into the preprocessing method, this research can leverage the key advantage of CNNs for anomaly detection.
 This feature learning during model training eliminates the need for extensive feature engineering, ranking, and selection.
-We employ a novel network traffic preprocessing technique that creates a spatial data representation as input to the CNN to support real-time attack detection.
+We employ a network traffic preprocessing technique that creates a spatial data representation as input to the CNN to support low-latency attack detection.
 This section introduces the network traffic preprocessing method, the CNN model architecture, and the learning process.